silverstripe/addons.silverstripe.org/README.md

 Run each of the following tasks in order the first time you set up the site to ensure you have a full database of modules to work with.

-1. `framework/sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
+1. `vendor/bin/sake dev/tasks/UpdateSilverStripeVersionsTask`: Updates the available SilverStripe versions.
-2. `framework/sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater, and queues extended add-on builds.
+2. `vendor/bin/sake dev/tasks/UpdateAddonsTask`: Runs the add-on updater, and queues extended add-on builds.
-3. `framework/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
+3. `vendor/bin/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
    from packagist in a specified amount of time, which implies they're no longer available there.
-4. `framework/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
+4. `vendor/bin/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
    and a README for display through the website and run module ratings.
 There's no need to set up a cron job for this task if you're using the resque queue.
-5. `framework/sake dev/tasks/SilverStripe-Elastica-ReindexTask`: Defines and refreshes the elastic search index.
+5. `vendor/bin/sake dev/tasks/Heyday-Elastica-ReindexTask`: Defines and refreshes the ElasticSearch index.

 ## Front-end build tooling